-Governor’s Office – News Release – Gov. Ige issues 17th COVID-19 emergency proclamation, reducing quarantine period for travelers into and within Hawai‘i Posted on Dec 16, 2020 in COVID-19 News Releases, Latest News, Newsroom, Press Releases
+Governor’s Office – News Release – Gov. Ige issues 17th COVID-19 emergency proclamation, reducing quarantine period for travelers into and within Hawai‘i Posted on Dec 16, 2020 in COVID-19 News Releases, Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige signed a 17th COVID-19 emergency proclamationreducing the state’s mandatory self-quarantine period for travelers entering the state and traveling between counties from 14 to 10 days.
 The new policy takes